G-Rath/osv-detector/README.md

 loaded config file.

-You can use `--update-config-ignores` to have the detector update configs being used for lockfiles to ignore any vulnerabilities that were found; note if you have existing ignores you'll want to use `--no-config-ignores` as well.
+You can use `--update-config-ignores` to have the detector update configs being used for lockfiles to ignore any vulnerabilities that were found; it will also remove ignores for vulnerabilities that are no longer present.

 Alternatively, you can use `jq` to generate a list of OSV ids if you want to ignore all current known vulnerabilities found by the detector: